kirushenski/fm-todo-app/README.md

 For this challenge:

-1. Work with contenteditable element
+1. Learned DnD API and worked with react-beautiful-dnd for the first time
+1. Worked on accessibility via live regions
-1. Learned how to simulate border gradient
+1. Learned how to simulate border gradient (on checkboxes)